Alro Steel Foundation - Funder Overview

 Healthcare Initiatives: The $8 million healthcare workforce initiative was inspired by Al Glick's care at Henry Ford Jackson Hospital in his final weeks.
 This suggests the foundation responds to demonstrated community needs where family members have personal connections or experiences.

 ChadTough Connection: Randy Glick serves on the board of directors for the ChadTough Defeat DIPG Foundation, established in 2015.
 This relationship stemmed from Al Glick's earlier naming of the Coach Carr Pediatric Cancer Unit at C.S.
-Mott Children's Hospital in honor of Coach Lloyd Carr in 2011.
+Mott Children's Hospital in honour of Coach Lloyd Carr in 2011.
 These deep, long-term relationships have led to substantial funding commitments.

 Decision Timeline